mispacek/ESP-File_manager/README.md

 # Supported functions
-- Upload files (Drag and drop to browser window is supported, you can drop multiple files)
+- Upload files and directories (Drag and drop to browser window is supported, you can drop multiple files)
-- Copy multiple files to another directory
+- Copy multiple files and directories to another directory
-- Move multiple files to another directory
+- Move multiple files and directories to another directory
 - Download multiple files to your PC
 - New folder creation
-- Delete files on ESP
+- Delete files and directories in ESP
 - Mobile phone optimized
+- Free space indicator

 Desktop version